agenium-scale/boost.simd/doc/main.md

 any tool which reduces this complexity can significantly reduce the time required to develop and maintain software whilst minimising the potential for the introduction of bugs.

-**bSIMD** is a Boost candidate library which aims to abstract the use of _SIMD_ extensions in an architecture, compiler and vendor neutral manner.
+**Boost.SIMD** is a Boost candidate library which aims to abstract the use of _SIMD_ extensions in an architecture, compiler and vendor neutral manner.
 This abstraction provides more than simple portable wrappers above hardware-specific registers, it also standardizes the use of common _SIMD_ programming idioms.

-**bSIMD** allows you to focus on the important part of your work: the development of new features and functionality.
+**Boost.SIMD** allows you to focus on the important part of your work: the development of new features and functionality.
 We take care of all of the architecture and compiler specific details and we provide updates when new architectures are released by manufacturers.
-**bSIMD** allows one to write _SIMD_ vectorized code that is portable across all (supported) compilers, architectures and operating systems.
+**Boost.SIMD** allows one to write _SIMD_ vectorized code that is portable across all (supported) compilers, architectures and operating systems.

-**bSIMD** achieves this by providing:
+**Boost.SIMD** achieves this by providing:

   + a proper value semantic wrapper for _SIMD_ registers;
   + an automatic system to detect and exploit architecture specific optimization opportunities;